gilesknap/mciwb/README.md

 - **select**: set the start and stop point for the copy buffer, the last two uses of this command determine the bounding box of the copy buffer.
 The last use determines the anchor point for the next paste
+- **expand**: expand the closest face of the copy buffer to the indicated point (can do all 6 faces)
 - **paste**: clone the contents of copy buffer to the current indicated location (anchored at the start point)
 - **clear**: clear the contents of the paste buffer